ruester/gfz-command-line-tool-repository/README.md

 You must create the docker images for each process you want to use.
 At the moment there are the Quakeledger and Shakyground processes.

-If you run the WPS Server on a decicated server you must build them on that server.
+If you run the WPS Server on a dedicated server you must build them on that server.
 If you run the WPS Server in docker than it is easily possible to build the images on the host system (because of sharing the same docker demon).